 My first spiritual teacher was Sai Baba and I immersed into Bhakti Yoga, Bhajans, Seva, and study groups at San Francisco and other bay area Sai Baba Centers.
 I traveled to India in 1998 and resided in his ashrams in Puttaparthi and Whitefield for 2 months.
 I practiced Ayurvedic Yoga with Dr. Rao's Yoga and Ayurvedic Center while in Puttaparthi.
 I also stayed at the Anand Ashram in Kerala practicing Nama, Dhyana Sadhana under the guidance of Swami Satchidananda and spent time travelling.
 The trip was such an amazing experience - hard to put into words - the whole experience felt like Divine Providence.
 India feels like home and my future plans are to spend a significant time there for holy pilgrimage and study.

-My initial experiences with yoga was around late 1995 through some videos and general classes.
+My initial experience with yoga was around late 1995 through some videos and general classes.
 At that time I was exploring my spirituality - soaking up many spiritual and new agey books, dabbling in this and that, and also started reading spiritual texts and books on yoga.
-In 1996 I started exploring more "styles" of classes in SF and began my studies with Magaña, Walt and Devi Baptiste in yoga and middle eastern dance.
+In 1996 I started practicing different methods/classes including Bikram & Sivananda and also began my studies with Magaña, Walt and Devi Baptiste in yoga and middle eastern dance.
 Magaña was one of my dear mentors, transmitting the spiritual dimensions of yoga and dance.
 The San Francisco Baptiste Center was truly a magical haven on my spiritual journey.
 I was a member of Magaña's San Francisco Royal Acadamy of Belly Dance Troupe and received certification in the Baptiste Method of Yoga & Magaña Baptiste Method of Danse Orientale in 1998.

 Ayurveda has been alongside my yoga studies and I had the opportunity to work as a back office assistant to Dr. Helen Thomas (Ayurveda, NAET, Chiropractic) in 2004-2005, soaking up Dr. Helen's knowledge of Ayurveda and working hands on with herbs - including small batches of handmade herbs from India.
 Dr. Helen trained me in Shirodhara and I received my Shirodhara Certification with Dr. Narendra Pendse in 2004.
 I'm trained in marma therapy through an in-depth program with the Marma Institute of Ayurvedic Acupressure (Dr. Anisha Durve, Dr of Acupuncture & Ayurveda, co-authored a marma book with Dr.Lad).
 I am pursuing an Ayurvedic Certification program through the American Institute of Vedic Studies (Dr. David Frawley) and ongoing continuing studies.
 Ayurvedic wellness - high pranic living is also part of my studies with Hansavedas.